Nonparametric tests of treatment effect homogeneity for policy-makers: Local Asymptotic Behavior

 \subsection{Test for quantitative heterogeneity}

 In what follows, we will investigate the properties of our tests in a local asymptotic framework.
 We will consider first quantitative and then qualitative heterogeneity testing.
-The first case follows along fairly standard arguments; see for example Section 3.10 of \citet{vanderVaart1996}.
+The first case follows along the lines e.g. of Section 3.10 of \citet{vanderVaart1996} and \citet{westling2022nonparametric}.
 We will devote more attention to second case given the complexities that arise due to the null hypothesis being composite.